Make Unusual Drum Loops with Comb Filter

-We all got used to applying equalizers, compressors and different LP/HP filters to the drum loops and drums in general.
-However sometimes, if not always, being creative really pays off.
-Applying multiple effects on drum loop is fun, but recently I came across a cool way to make your drum loops “talk,” and I will show it to you in the next tutorial.
+We all got used to applying equalizers, compressors, and different LP/HP filters to the drum loops and drums.
+However, sometimes, if not always, being creative pays off.
+Applying multiple effects on drum loops is fun, but recently, I came across an excellent way to make your drum loops "talk," I will show it to you in the following tutorial.

-In our SoundBridge: DAW, I have previously made a short loop which contains a percussion drum loop on which I will apply the comb filtering.
-So, let’s listen to this percussion loop unprocessed.
+In our SoundBridge: DAW, I have made a short loop containing a percussion drum loop on which I will apply comb filtering.
+So, let's listen to this percussion loop unprocessed.

 ~Percussion Loop - Unprocessed